peterstamps/All_eBooks_in_single_flat_view_on_KOreader/README.md

+# The new 2025.04 version if KOReader comes now with a much better solution,
+making my plugin obsolete.

 # All eBooks in Single Flat View on KOReader
+## The plugin below only works with KOReader 2024.11 and older
 **Plugin to get a single flat view of all your eBooks in KOReader — folder structure independent**

 > **License:** AGPL v3.0